praekeltfoundation/ways-of-working/docs/tools.rst

 Graphite
 --------

-We use Graphite_ for the majority of our metrics.
-You will be given details for the Graphite_ server and how metrics are to be published to it.
+We use Graphite_ for the majority of our metric publishing for dashboards.
+If appropriate, you will be given details for the Graphite_ server and how metrics are to be published to it.

 IRC
 ---